xnzone/vagrant-goland/README.md

 ## Optional

-To install other software, such as nvm, docker.
-You can user shell script to install `bash /vagrant/xxxx.sh`
+You can user shell script to install other soft such as `bash /vagrant/xxxx.sh`